Githambo/Purchase-Order-App-django/README.md

 Include the po URLconf in your project urls.py like this:: path('po/', include('po.urls')),

-Run python manage.py migrate to create the Erp models.
+Run python manage.py migrate to create the order model.

 Start the development server and visit http://127.0.0.1:8000/admin/to Add assets and perfom the operations (you'll need the Admin app enabled).

-Visit http://127.0.0.1:8000/Erp/ to Enjoy various actions
+Visit http://127.0.0.1:8000/po/ to Enjoy various actions